Directories

 • ASL is not universal.
 ASL is used predominantly in the US and many parts of Canada.

-Appropriate references
+Appropriate terms

 Gallaudet University Interpretation Policy for Media

-For media inquiries in which interviews with students, faculty or staff at Gallaudet are requested, a certified American Sign Language‐spoken language interpreter will be required in most cases.
+For media inquiries in which interviews with students, faculty or staff at Gallaudet are requested, a certified American Sign Language‐spoken language interpreter will be required in many cases.
 At Gallaudet, interpreting services are provided through Gallaudet Interpreting Service (GIS), a division within the University which serves the Gallaudet community as well as external organizations.

 GIS charges a per‐hour rate for its services and a team of two interpreters will be required in most cases.
-The Office of University Communications will work with media on a case‐by‐case basis to determine the exact needs for interpreting services based on the topic of the interview and the length of time requested.
+The University Communications office will work with media on a case‐by‐case basis to determine the exact needs for interpreting services based on the topic of the interview and the length of time requested.

 Other external requests for interpreting services, including those for off‐campus events not affiliated with Gallaudet University, should be directed to GIS.
-Gallaudet Interpreting Services website.

 Contact Us